christoph-phillips/blog/content/blog/ultra-trail-panoramic-50km-chiang-mai-thailand.md

   9 degrees.
 Thai people, and also acclimatised English fell runners, can't deal with the cold very well.
 I had been training in 30 degree heat for the 6 weeks before and so I honestly was freezing cold.
-I guess it's good training for heading back to the UK in a few weeks. :)
+I guess it's good training for heading back to the UK in a few weeks. :smile:

   When we set off I had a plan of keeping my heart rate in my Zone 2 range, and